kareiku/DBM4J/README.md

 ## Usage

 Compiled versions of the library can be found under the `releases/` directory.
-This is done to allow ease of download without requiring any GUI.

 ## License